Eloping in Perth

 Let’s go on an adventure, together!

 In 2018 I teamed up with celebrant Celebrations by Candice to offer a photographer and celebrant package, because we wanted to offer couples a super easy and intimate way to elope, without having to visit the registry office.
-Since then we’ve included other Perth celebrants such as Sally Bruce Celebrant and Atalie Park Celebrant to join the band!
+Since then we’ve included other Perth celebrants such as Sally Bruce Celebrant to join the band!

 We've found this one hour, simplified elopement package really works for those carefree couples who want to have a fuss-free day with their special love.
 Let's make getting married an adventure!